triton-inference-server/server/docs/model_configuration.md

 For models that support shape tensors, the *is_shape_tensor* property must be set appropriately for inputs and outputs that are acting as shape tensors.
-The following shows and example configuration that specifies shape tensors.
+The following shows an example configuration that specifies shape tensors.

 ```
   name: "myshapetensormodel"